0xPolygonMiden/miden-base/docs/src/note.md

 > An [asset](asset.md) container for a `Note`.

-A `Note` can contain up to 256 different assets.
+A `Note` can contain from 0 up to 256 different assets.
 These assets represent fungible or non-fungible tokens, enabling flexible asset transfers.

 ### Script

 > The code executed when the `Note` is consumed.

 Each `Note` has a script that defines the conditions under which it can be consumed.
 When accounts consume `Note`s in transactions, `Note` scripts call the account’s interface functions.
 This enables all sorts of operations beyond simple asset transfers.
 The Miden VM’s Turing completeness allows for arbitrary logic, making `Note` scripts highly versatile.
+There is no limit to the amount of code a `Note` can hold.

 ### Inputs